blockbridge/blockbridge-docker-volume/README.md

 ## Blockbridge Storage Simulator

 Blockbridge storage is available as a simulator for trial and non-production use.
 The simulator also runs as a Docker container.
-This is an easy way to try out Blockbridge storage, and try out the Blockbridge volume plugin for Docker.
+This is an easy way to try out Blockbridge storage, and to try out the Blockbridge volume plugin for Docker.

 Please visit for more information: